muhammadmustf564-cyber/python-practice/README.md

 # python-practice
-A simple Python program to check password strength.
+This Python program takes a password from the user and checks its strength using multiple conditions.

 # Password Checker
 This is a simple Python program to check the strength of a password.